tahaghous16/FrontendProject-CarrioMotor/README.md

 🚗 Innovative Automotive Website
 Welcome to my automotive website, designed to transform car shopping experience!
-This project is my first front-end development project.
+This project is my first front-end development project, built using HTML, CSS, JavaScript, and Bootstrap.

-🛠️ Technologies
-HTML5
-CSS3
-JavaScript
-Bootstrap